slapxxi/slavapavlutin.github.io/_drafts/life/learning/vocabulary-1.md

 > The fastest solution to this problem in Ruby is usually to *forgo* a holding array and *tack* the substrings directly onto a base string.

-> This behavior is *governed* by the config.cache_classes setting.
+> All his decisions have been entirely *governed* by self-interest.

 > The effect is that Rails *insulates* you almost entirely from the details of the data store.
 He tried to protect Kelly from the attack.

 > The gods of the Greeks were like helpless children compared to humankind today and the powers we now *wield*.

 > Creative minds are exceedingly sensitive to the buzz and *whir* of the world around them, and we now have to *contend* with a constant stream of *chirps*, *pings*, and alerts at all hours of the day.
 I was obsessed with understanding how people cope with failures and I decided to study it by watching how students *grapple* with hard problems.
+The government is determined to *tackle* inflation.

 > Adding this index on the email attribute accomplishes a second goal, *alluded* to briefly in Section 6.1.4: it fixes an efficiency problem in find_by.